mswjs/data/README.md

 > In this example, `post.attachments` is an array of either `images` or `videos`, where records from both collections are allowed.

+## Error handling

+Data provides multiple different error classes to help you differentiate and handle different errors.

+### `OperationError`

+- `code` `<OperationErrorCode>`, the error code describing the failed operation;
+- `cause` `<Error>` (_optional_), a reference to the original thrown error.

+Thrown whenever performing a record operation fails.
+For example:

+- When creating a new record whose initial values do not match the collection's schema;
+- When there are no records found for a strict query.

+### `RelationError`

+- `code` `<RelationErrorCode>`, the error code describing the relation operation;
+- `info` `<object>`, additional error information;
+  - `path` `<PropertyPath>`, path of the relational property;
+  - `ownerCollection` `<Collection>`, a reference to the owner collection;
+  - `foreignCollection` `<Array<Collection>>`, an array of foreign collections referenced by this relation;
+  - `options` `RelationDefinitionOptions`, the options object passed upon decaring this relation.

+Thrown whenever performing a relation operation fails.
+For example:

+- When attempting to reference a foreign record that's already associated with another record in a unique relation;
+- When directly assigning value to a relational property.

 ---

 ## API